top of page

 Disposition Days The Love and Mercy of God

 Beginning before and during Advent, we venture into the “Prelude” and "The First Week” sections with prayers, reflections, and learnings.
-Note: The Prelude should end right before Thanksgiving.
+Note: The Prelude could end right before Thanksgiving.

 "The Prelude"